 Ideas matter.
 Ideas have power.
 The ideas of the Declaration of Independence and Constitution inspired Americans to continually perfect our values-based democratic republic.
-The Declaration and the Constitution, our national charters, combined tragic compromises of White male supremacy, slavery, and genicide and removal of native peoples with the vision of freedom and equal rights for everyone.
-(On the top bar under Purpose, open Of Our Nation to see the history of civil war, constitutional amendments, and citizen movements to realize the ideas of our vision.)
+The Declaration and the Constitution, our national charters, combined White male supremacy, slavery, and genicide and removal of native peoples with the vision of freedom and equal rights for everyone.
+(On the top bar under Purpose, open Of Our Nation for a brief depiction of the history of civil war, constitutional amendments, and citizen movements to realize the ideas of our vision.)

 At the nation’s start, there were two competing visions.
 Thomas Jefferson envisioned a nation of independent farmers and craftsmen, with a small central government mainly for defense.
 Alexander Hamilton envisioned an industrial America with factories, banks and a strong central government to aid development.

 Our world is very different from that of Jefferson and Hamilton.
 Information technology and globalization have transformed our economy.
 Some Americans have become rich and most others have fallen behind.
 In our era of growing inequality and fears of terrorism, climate danger, and social conflict, there is no shared vision for America’s future.

 Politicians offer policies like medication which promises to cure fears of the future.
 But these policies only address symptoms.
 The cure requires a vision of an America based on the values of the Declaration and Constitution designed for the new reality.

 When there is no shared vision, politics becomes a fight over policies without the understanding of their overall benefit, relevancy and how they would be carried out.